eletesta/cirkit-addon-mign-sat/README.md

 Cirkit-addon-mign-sat is a CirKit Addon.
 This addon allows exact synthesis on mign, then `cirkit-addon-mign` needs to be installed before proceeding with this installation.

-After installing CirKit and cirkit-addon-mign-sat, clone this reposiroty inside CirKit `addons` directory.
+After installing CirKit and cirkit-addon-mign, clone this reposiroty inside CirKit `addons` directory.

 Then, from the build directory, perform the following actions: